-"the consent judgment the respondent used as proof of ownership when he filed Misc.
-Cause No. 69 of 2021 for distress for rent had been set aside by High Court Land Division and an order for stay of any dealings on the suit property until Civil Suit No. 183 of 2015 is determined on its merit had been issued".
+In the case before me, according to paragraph 20 of the supplementary affidavit of Muwonge Ionnis stated that the consent judgment the respondent used as proof of ownership when he filed Misc.
+Cause No. 67 of 2021 for distress for rent had been set aside by High Court Land Division and an order for stay of any dealings on the suit property until Civil Suit No. 183 of 2015 is determined on merit had been issued.

-I had an opportunity to read the ruing in High Court Misc.
-Application No. 1706 of 2020 which was delivered on 4th June 2021 and indeed Lady Justice Nkonge Rugadya at page 12 paragraph 35 had set aside the consent and stayed all dealings on the suit land until the suit is finally heard and determined.
-This shows that by the time Misc.
-Cause No. 69 of 2021 for distress for rent was filed there was a pending application.
+I had an opportunity to read the ruing in Misc.
+Application No. 1706 of 2020 and indeed Lady Justice Nkonge Rugadya at page 12 paragraph 35 set aside the consent and stayed all dealings on the suit land until the suit is finally heard and determined on its merit.

 It is my finding that by the time the Respondent filed Misc.
-Cause No. 69 of 2021 for distress for rent and obtained the order on 01st June 2021, it was within his knowledge that there was a pending application No. 1706 of 2020 which was still pending at land division and it was yet to determine the issue of ownership but the Respondent rushed to pre-empty the application by distressing and trying to evict the applicant to take possession of the suit property which was under a dispute.
+Cause No. 67 of 2021 for distress for rent and obtained the order on 30th April 2021, it was within his knowledge that there was a pending application No. 1706 of 2020 which was under hearing at land division and it was yet to determine the issue of ownership but he rushed to pre-empty the application by distressing and trying to evict the applicant to take possession of the suit property which was under a dispute.

-It should be noted that, for distress for rent to issue the following conditions must be proved;-
+It should be noted that for distress for rent to issue the following conditions must be proved;-